SAP-samples/fiori-tools-samples/sample-fiori-gen-ext/README.md

 1. Clone this repo locally.
 2. Run `npm install` in the `sample-fiori-gen-ext` directory ( pre-requisite: `npm` is installed globally )

+### For local testing
-3. Build the extension sample using `npm run build`
+1. Build the extension sample using `npm run build`
+2. Create the installable artefact by running `npm pack`
+3. Install the tgz globally using `npm i -g <path-to-generated-tgz>`

+### For bundling to deploy to Business Application Studio
+To ensure dev space startup time is not negatively impacted by running installs it is recommended that the extension is bundled first.
+An example of bundling using `esbuild` is included (note: `shelljs` is included as a dependency as a workaround for a known `esbuild` issue):
+1. Bundle the extension sample using `npm run bundle`
+2. The bundle should be checked in to the repo for deployment using the WEX tool (ADD LINK!!!)
-3. Create the installable artefact by running `npm pack`
+3. To test locally create the installable artefact by running `npm pack`
-4. Install the tgz globally using `npm i -g <path-to-generated-tgz>`
+4. To test locally Install the tgz globally using `npm i -g <path-to-generated-tgz>`

+Note: That if the extension generator is to be pushed to a repo then step 3 can ve replaced by executing the github action `Draft a new release` from the github web app.
+Step 4 will be replaced by the WEX tool configuration to deploy to BAS dev spaces.

 To see the sample extension in action run the Fiori generator using the Application Wizard vscode extension as usual in Business Application Studio or directly in VSCode.
 A CLI version is also supported.
 Once the sample extension has been installed globally the additional steps should be visible on the navigation panel in the Application Wizard when using the `SAP Fiori application` generator ( package: `@sap/generator-fiori` version: `1.9.7` and above).